FPGAOL-CE/fpgaol-caas-backend/README.md

 `uuidgen > token` For management panel access http://127.0.0.1:18888/jobs?token=uuid_in_token_file.

-`sudo mkdir /chipdb && sudo chmod 777 /chipdb` Have somewhere to save chipdb(will be generated on first compilation -- and you should temporarily raise docker memory limit(in `fpga_tools/openxc7.sh`) for this!).
+`sudo mkdir /chipdb && sudo chmod 777 /chipdb` Have somewhere to save chipdb(will be generated on first compilation -- and you should temporarily raise docker memory limit(in `fpga_tools/openxc7.sh`) for this!)

+`mkdir jobs; mkdir feedbacks` For submitted jobs and feedbacks.

 `python server.py` For some reason, nohup or setsid launch have problems.
 Tmux is recommended for keeping server alive.